ghoul007/SCSS-tuto/README.md

-11.3/Mixins are included in the document
+11.3/ Included in the document

 ```SCSS
 /* SCSS */